 Most people who make a living trust—like the one you make with Nolo's Living Trust—should also make a backup will to take care of a few things that you can't do in your trust, like name guardians for minor children, name an executor, and name beneficiaries for any property that you don't put into your living trust.
 In your backup will, you can name specific beneficiaries for your non-trust property, or you can make a pour-over will by naming your trust as the beneficiary of your non-trust property.
 However, before you do that, read the cautions below.

-Having a trust is a great way to avoid probate, but also have a will is important for several reasons.
+Having a living trust is a great way to avoid probate, but it's important to have a will as well.
 First, a will is an essential backup device for property that you don't get around to transferring to your living trust.
 For example, if you acquire property shortly before you die, you may not think to transfer ownership of it to your trust -- which means that it won't pass under the terms of the trust document.
 But in your backup will, you can include a clause that says who should get any property that you haven't specifically left to someone.

 If you don't have a will, any property that isn't transferred by your living trust or other probate-avoidance device (such as joint tenancy) will go to your closest relatives, in an order determined by state law.
 These laws may not distribute property in the way you would have chosen.
 For example, if you die leaving a spouse and children, all the property that isn't subject to a living trust or will may be divided among your spouse and children.
 If your children are minors, that means there must be a court proceeding to get a guardian appointed to manage the property for them.